-The patient can complain to NHS England's Area Team or to the practice.
-Where a patient complains to NHS England, the patient will be asked if they consent to the complaint being passed to the provider.
+The patient can complain to the Local Health Board (LHB) or to the practice.
+Where a patient complains to the LHB, the patient will be asked if they consent to the complaint being passed to the provider.

-If the patient does not agree to their complaint being passed to the practice, or if the Area Team considers that it is appropriate for them to deal with the complaint then they will investigate the complaint and respond to the complainant.
+If the patient does not agree to their complaint being passed to the practice, or if the LHB considers that it is appropriate for them to deal with the complaint then they will investigate the complaint and respond to the complainant.

 In this system it is important that if the commissioning authority has the role of investigating a complaint it should not be seen as aligning itself with either party.
 In addition there is a need for appropriately trained and skilled staff.
 Past experience has shown that some areas of the country are much better at complaints handling than others.
-It is likely that some Area Teams will involve their Dental Adviser or Consultant in Dental Public Health when investigating a complaint.
+It is likely that some LHBs will involve their Dental Adviser or Consultant in Dental Public Health when investigating a complaint.

-There is a risk that an Area Team investigating a complaint may have concerns about a practitioner's performance and use the complaint to investigate this in parallel.
+There is a risk that a LHB investigating a complaint may have concerns about a practitioner's performance and use the complaint to investigate this in parallel.
 This could result in performance issues being considered with the potential for referral to NCAS, GDC, or could have performers list implications.
-Some LDCs will have close liaison with their Area Teams and may be able to assist with a dentist with developmental needs by way of the PASS scheme rather than an ongoing forensic investigation.
+Some LDCs will have close liaison with their Area Teams and may be able to assist a dentist with developmental needs by way of the PASS scheme rather than an ongoing forensic investigation.